gter1216/upssh/README.md

 # UPSSH

-UPSSH is a very lightly simulated implementation of the openSSH protocol tool for remote login.
+UPSSH is a very lightly simulated implementation of the openSSH tool for remote login.

-The advantage is UPSSH:
+The advantages of UPSSH are:

 1. lightly, because UPSSH do not use secured method to protect the data.
    The overall line count not exceeds 2000.